Welcome to the Jungle

 The Region

-The vast Yala jungles is the neighborhood of the lodge with the national park boundary around 8 km south of the lodge.
-Between our camp property and Yala NP, it is all forest and semi-wild areas.
-There is no direct access by road into the nearest block 4 part of the national park.
+The vast Yala jungles surround the lodge, with the national park boundary located approximately 8 km south of the property.
+The area between our camp and Yala National Park consists entirely of forests and semi-wild landscapes.
+Please note that there is no direct road access to Block 4, the closest section of the national park.

 Farming

 We are keen wildlife enthusiasts and photographers and do safari tours with great passion.
-We obsessively recommend tours in alternative northern regions of Yala National Park while also open to the advantages, (and potential disadvantages) of safari in the classic southern part of Yala.
+We obsessively recommend tours in Sri Lanka’s alternative northern regions of Yala National Park while also being open to the advantages (and potential disadvantages) of safari in the classic southern part of Yala.

 Ruled by the Rhythm of the Jungle…

-The complete package of vision and concept, camp infrastructure, management and the staff team, is tailored for a real deal experience with the world of the wild as well as a sustainable way to co-exist with the surrounding environment.
+The complete package of vision and concept, camp infrastructure, management, and the staff team is tailored for a real-deal safari experience with the world of the wild, as well as a sustainable way to co-exist with the surrounding environment.

-A stay with us is about living in tropical bush forest with the rhythm of the jungle and with only ‘… natural … entertainment …’ amidst stillness, bird calls, sounds of wild nature and once in while the trumpeting of wild elephants.
+A stay with us is about living in a tropical bush forest with the rhythm of the jungle and with only ‘… natural … entertainment …’ amidst stillness, bird calls, sounds of wild nature, and once in a while, the trumpeting of wild elephants.
 Roaring of a leopard has been heard, not often but sometimes.

 A Real Deal Wilderness Camp